 Here’s what I’ve had to learn:

 To build a website.
 Seriously, not my forte.
-I have had to learn so much techie stuff in the last few months for podcast & tv interviews, sharing on-line seminars, finally building an email newsletter, that my head nearly spins.
+I have had to learn so much techie stuff in the last few months for podcast & tv interviews, sharing online seminars, and finally building an email newsletter, that my head nearly spins.
 But here it is: Giverny of the Mountains.

 To sign up for travel websites: Airbnb, VRBO, trip advisor, booking.com.
 Learning yet another website and discovering there are so many more.
 But how am I going to have bed and breakfast bookings if I don’t advertise?
 I have yet to learn the real differences & advantages of VRBO, Booking.com, Home Away, and Trip Advisor.